mlabs-haskell/plutus-simple-model/README.md

 Plutus simple model
 ====================================================

-Unit test library for plutus with estimation of resource usage.
+Unit test library for Plutus with estimation of resource usage.

-Library defines simple mock model of Blockchain to unit test plutus contracts and estimate usage of resources.
+Library defines simple mock model of Blockchain to unit test Plutus contracts and estimate usage of resources.
 What are benefits for this framework.
 It's:

 * easy to use